KoffeinFlummi/rustbucket/README.md

     </a>
 </p>

-When testing the CAN protocol with two BeagleBone Blues, you should add a terminating resistor (ideally 120Ω - I used 100Ω) between the CAN lines.
+When testing the CAN protocol with two BeagleBone Blues, you should add a terminating resistor (I used 100Ω) between the CAN lines.
 The R104 120Ω terminating resistor is not populated from the factory on the BB Blue, and with an unterminated CAN bus you will have problems with the higher bit rates (such as the default 500kbps).
-This may also apply to some desktop ECUs, but the ones I tested with had their own terminators.
+This may also apply to some desktop ECUs, but the ones I tested with had 66Ω internal resistors.

 # Hardware